 Why Do Houses Have Basements?
-What You Need To Know!
+Uses, Alternatives, & FAQ

 Although concrete slabs are slowly but steadily turning into the prime foundation choice for newly-built American houses, basements are still very popular.
 This is especially true for the western and northern states.
 So, why do houses have them in the first place?
 Basements serve three purposes: they can be used for storage, running pipes and cables, and as full-fledged, standalone rooms for work and leisure.